 Today I somehow got up at 5 AM.
 I’ve been trying and after my Manali Trip, my cycling schedule got a bit disturbing.
-It’s like the feeling when you don’t cycle for a day or two and then you suddenly fall into that abyss of lethargy.
+It’s like the feeling when you don’t cycle for a week or two and then you suddenly fall into that lethargy trap.
 I decided to break this lazy schedule with a cycle ride to Amer Fort.
 If you feeling the same then check out my article on how to get back to cycling after a long break.

 Waking Up Early

 Jaipur is too cold these days.
 Having said that in summers it gets pretty hot too.
 You can read my article on how to cycle in extreme temperatures.
-Since the pink city is literally burning the best time of cycling is early in the morning.
+The best time for cycling is early in the morning.
 So I woke up after 5 unsuccessful attempts of snoozing my alarms.
-I had literally set 5 alarms starting from 4 AM till 5 AM.
+I had literally set 5 alarms starting from 5 AM till 6 AM.
 So got up and got ready.
-Took out my bike, had an apple.
-(Never go out cycling empty stomach) Started pedaling my Merida, the idea was to reach Sanganeri gate at 6 AM.
-I know it’s pretty late as per Jaipur temperature standards, however, buddies are more important than time.
+Took out my bike, had a sandwich.
+Never go out cycling empty stomach.
+Started pedaling my Merida, the idea was to reach Sanganeri gate at 6 AM.

 Meeting My Ride Buddies

 I reached the point of meet roughly around 6:05 AM.
-Four more prominent rides were waiting for me, oops I waited for them.
+Four more prominent rides were waiting for me.
 However, I thought of not waiting at Sanganeri gate for long but head towards Jal Mahal.
 So five of us headed towards Jal Mahal which is one of the most iconic tourist places in Jaipur.
 A fort, floating amidst man Sagar lake.

 Route To Amer Fort